jfrog/log-analytics-prometheus/README.md

-# Prometheus + Loki + Grafana based Log Analytics and Metrics for JFrog Artifactory, Xray
+# Prometheus, Loki and Grafana Log Collection and Metrics for JFrog Artifactory and Xray

 The JFrog Log Analytics and Metrics solution using Prometheus consists of three segments,